jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### env

-A key-value pair table containing the environment variables that should be passed when spawning the command or a function that takes one argument, `params` (an object containing information about the current editor status) and returns an `env` table.
+A key-value pair table containing the environment variables passed when spawning the command or a function that takes one argument, a `params` table, and returns an `env` table.
 Defaults to `nil`.

 ### format